zakame/use/README.md

 <img src="http://i.imgur.com/Z2cewfX.jpg" alt="Battlestation at $WORK" style="width: 640px;" />

 At my work, I am assigned a ThinkPad T420 with HD+ screen and a 128G SSD, and a ViewSonic monitor to go with it.
-I've brought my M13 to use as my main keyboard, with the SSK swapping in whenever I want or prefer to use a mouse instead of the TrackPoint.
+I've brought my SSK to use as my main keyboard, with the M13 swapping in occasionally.
 So far, so good :-)

 <img src="http://i.imgur.com/yvSGhFV.jpg" alt="Nexus 7 2013" style="width: 640px;" />